Whiteness theory: White bias

 White bias is in reference to majority stronghold that White people possess.
-Those of a particular racial identity (whiteness) have selective preference of granting power and privileges to those of the same ethnicity, referred to as ingroup bias.
+White people have selective preference of granting power and privileges to those of the same ethnicity, referred to as in-group bias.
 Such strongholds may be categorically associated to the social, educational, economic, political, racial, and cultural privileges associated by the majority White.
 Institutionally power is granted hierarchically, and in majority, to those who that associate most with the power holders.
 Racial bias exists as a barrier to entry for many minority power seekers, where a gatekeeping effect is created by those in the majority who are reluctant to pass power onto the minority, whether through qualification-based or discrimination-based motives.

 Socially, institutional slavery, then racism has played a major role in the discrimination of not only African-Americans, but as well other minority affiliations as suboptimal.
 Economically, access to higher-paying jobs and wage gap discrimination are an ongoing discourse demanding institutional change, both as a result of White bias.
-Politically, racial bias is seen with the highly sought after Presidential office, where America's first black president Barack Obama was not elected until 2008, being preceded by 43 White presidents by him and being followed by a White president Donald Trump as the 45th.
+Politically, racial bias is seen with the highly sought after Presidential office, where America's first black president, Barack Obama, was not elected until 2008, being preceded by 43 White presidents and proceeded by 2 White presidents.